Who Makes The 51st

 ericfalquero@51st.news

 Eric (he/him) is a co-founder of The 51st.
 He has lived in D.C. longer than anywhere else in his life.
-Before his journalism career, he worked for food trucks, bars, and Trader Joe’s (when there was only one in the District).
-He spent a decade collaborating with residents experiencing homelessness to amplify their voices and report on poverty for Street Sense Media.
+Before his journalism career, he worked for local food trucks, bars, and Trader Joe’s (when there was only one in the District).
+Eric spent a decade collaborating with residents experiencing homelessness to amplify their voices and report on poverty for Street Sense Media.
 He went on to build partnerships and projects for WAMU/DCist.
-In his free time, he contributes to his neighborhood compost co-op and can often be found at music venues or watching birds at parks such as Hains Point, Kenilworth Aquatic Gardens, and Rock Creek.
+In his free time, he can often be found at music venues or watching birds at parks such as Hains Point, Kenilworth Aquatic Gardens, and Rock Creek.
 Get to know Eric more through his staff Q&A and his writing.

 Maddie Poore